Freeview (UK): History

 Freeview officially launched on 30 October 2002 at 5 am, when the BBC and Crown Castle (now Arqiva) officially took over the digital terrestrial television (DTT) licences to broadcast on the three multiplexes from the defunct ITV Digital.
 The founding members of DTV Services, who trade as Freeview, were the BBC, Crown Castle UK and British Sky Broadcasting.
 On 11 October 2006, ITV plc and Channel 4 became equal shareholders.
 Since then, the Freeview model has been copied in Australia and New Zealand.

 Although all pay channels had been closed down on ITV Digital, many free-to-air channels continued broadcasting, including the five analogue channels and digital channels such as ITV2, ITN News Channel, S4C2, TV Travel Shop and QVC.
-With the launch of Freeview other channels were broadcast free-to-air, such as: Sky Travel, UK History, Sky News, Sky Sports News, The Hits (later renamed 4Music in 2008, now defunct) and TMF (later renamed to Viva in 2009, now defunct) were available from the start.
+With the launch of Freeview other channels were broadcast free-to-air, such as: Sky Travel, UK History, Sky News, Sky Sports News, The Hits (later renamed 4Music in 2008, now defunct) and TMF (later renamed Viva in 2009, now defunct) were available from the start.
 BBC Four and the interactive BBC streams were moved to multiplex B. Under the initial plans, the two multiplexes operated by Crown Castle would carry eight channels altogether.
 The seventh stream became shared by UK Bright Ideas and Ftn which launched in February 2003.
 The eighth stream was left unused until April 2004 when the shopping channel Ideal World launched on Freeview.
 There are now 14 streams carried by two multiplexes, with Multiplex C carrying 6 streams, and Multiplex D carrying 8.
 It has recently been announced that more streams are now available on the multiplexes, and that bidding is under way.